2023 Best Value Biological & Biomedical Sciences Bachelor's Degree Schools in the New England Region

 Top 10 Best Biological & Biomedical Sciences Bachelor's Degree Schools

 Our 2023 rankings named Northeastern University Professional Advancement Network the best value school in the New England Region for biological and biomedical sciences students working on their bachelor’s degree.
-Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.
+Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a fairly large student population.

 Northeastern University Professional Advancement Network undergraduate students pay an average of $13,392 in tuition and fees each year.

 You’ll be in good company if you decide to attend Worcester State University.
 It ranked #2 on our 2023 Best Value Biological & Biomedical Sciences Bachelor’s Degree Schools in the New England Region list.
-Located in the medium-sized city of Worcester, Worcester State is a public college with a moderately-sized student population.
+Located in the city of Worcester, Worcester State is a public school with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at Fitchburg State are $16,735 per year.